dwoods447/online_restauraunt/README.md

 ## Overview

 The online italian restauraunt allows customer to place an order for their favorite dish.
-It uses Vue.jsa with and Express.js back-end
+It uses Vue.js with and Express.js back-end